MManthey/dartsapp/README.md

-# Dartsapp
+# DartsApp

-[Dartsapp](https://dartsapp-ad95a.web.app/) is a web app to play darts remotely with your friends.
+[DartsApp](https://dartsapp-ad95a.web.app/) is a web app to play darts remotely with your friends.

 ### Technologies